 Here's why.
 Although worrying is our mind's way of trying to protect us, we're actually negatively programming our subconscious.
 The subconscious thinks

 in pictures, and it believes whatever we tell it.
-Many scientists now agree that all those anxious thoughts looping though our minds are actually
+Many scientists now suspect that all those anxious thoughts looping though our minds may be

 giving our subconscious the message to create those scenarios.
 At the very least, those worried thoughts stimulate feelings of anxiety and stress that

 cause us to act more stressed with our children.

 Want to break the worry habit and reprogram your subconscious for happiness?
 Here's your five step process.

 1. Start noticing every time your mind goes into worry.

 When you observe yourself worrying about something, Stop.
 Take a deep breath.
 Shake your hands out to let go of that fear.
 Just noticing your physical

 state and consciously shifting into a more relaxed state sends a message to your mind that there's no emergency.